realA10001986/Dash-Gauges/DIY/README.md

 |:--:|
 | *Click for hi-res image* |

 You can mix different types of analog and digital gauges; the firmware provides a type selection for each single gauge.
-In "full digital" configuration, as depticted above, the board can replace OEM boards from another manufacturer in order to make the otherwise "alien" Dash Gauges integrate with other CircuitSetup props.
+In "full digital" configuration, as depticted above, the board can replace OEM ("legacy") boards from another manufacturer in order to make the otherwise "alien" Dash Gauges integrate with other CircuitSetup props.

 Gauge illumination [yellow numbers]: